cryptodictionary/site/content/extracontent.md

 ## Proof of possession

 Part of a protocol that requires knowledge of secret key (KOSK) evidence in order to be secure.
 The actual proof of possession is typically as simple as a signature.
+Less sensible proofs of possession include sending your private key to the other party.
+CMP, the Certificate Mismanagement Protocol, actually does this, or at least provides for it in the protocol.

 ## Proof of proof of work